Gwen-Bradbury/MS4/README.md

 ### Features left to Implement -

+- _Confirm Deletion Modal_ - Pop up that asks the user for confirmation before deleting recipes, blogs, blog comments and gins.

 - _Refunds_ - The ability to issue refunds through the website.

 - _Add seperate shipping and billing addresses_ - Allow the user to choose a delivery address thats different to the billing address.